 Need to know: The tour lasts 1.5 – 2 hours and takes place seven days a week at 11am and 2pm. £18 / adult, £12 / children aged 6-15yrs.

 Fat Tires Bike Tour of London

-Discover London on two wheels with a Fat Tire Bike Tour.
+Discover London with teens on two wheels with a Fat Tire Bike Tour.
 The company runs cycling tours of a number of cities (we tried one of their Paris tours previously) all led by a qualified and knowledgeable guide.
 In London, Fat Tire Tours offer three different tours; the Royal London Bike Tour, the River Thames Bike Tour and the River Thames Evening Bike Tour with beer tasting.

 Where: Locations across London

 Need to know: Tours start from £26 for teens, £28 for adults.
 The tours are also suitable for young children (although not the beer tasting one!).

 Get your dancing feet ready for a tour with a difference.
 Silent Disco Walking Tours run a handful of themed walking tours across London including the West End Musical Tour and the Drag Queen Disco Diva tour.
 During the West End Musical Tour, participants wear headphones and then sing and dance along to the greatest show tunes as you tour the streets of London and discover new musicals.
 The Drag Queen Disco Diva Tour takes in London’s iconic Soho and China Town districts as you listen to Disco Diva tunes.

 Where: The tours take place in different locations across